How do I judge a burger?

 - 01 Casino El Camino

 - Their grilled burgers are beyond phenomenal.
-The true “Hallelujah” burger.
+The best Hallelujah Burger in Austin.
 Thick, juicy, perfectly seasoned, perfectly cooked.
-My favorite there is the Amarillo Burger with all it’s glorious serano, jalapeno, and cilantro mayo (add bacon, you won’t regret it.
-If you like pork, check out their Madison Burger as well made from pork belly.
+My favorite there is the Amarillo Burger with all it’s glorious serano, jalapeno, and cilantro mayo (add bacon, you won’t regret it).
+If you like pork belly, check out their Madison Burger as well.

 But What About?